I have been re-reading ‘Eats, Shoots & Leaves’ by Lynne Truss.

 Glutton for punishment?

-Like the majority of authors, I constantly hone and refine my skills.
+Like most authors, I must constantly refine my skills.
 There is no ‘quick grow’ method to sound writing.
 No short-cut or easy season.
-Study time, butt-in-chair effort to learn basic and advance grammar is still the most effective method for a good crop of sentences.
+Study time, butt-in-chair effort to learn basic and advance grammar is the most effective method for a good crop of sentences.

 As to EATS, SHOOTS, AND LEAVES: if you haven’t read Lynne’s witty take on grammar and its sad decline, you are in for a treat.
 She entertains and educates – no easy feat.